czipperz/cz/README.md

 A common library for build data-oriented C++ applications.
 This mostly contains a variety of data structures, memory allocators, and utility classes.

-Cz is licensed under the MIT license as described in the file `LICENSE` in the root of the repository.
+Cz is licensed under GPL3.
+If you wish to purchase a different license, email czipperz AT gmail DOT com.

 List of features: